-National Bank Independent Network (NBIN) is a division of National Bank Financial Inc. (NBF), as well as a trademark owned by National Bank of Canada (NBC) that is used under license by NBF.
-NBF is a member of the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund (CIPF).
-Custody services accessed through NBIN are provided by either NBF or its affiliates National Bank Trust (NBT) or Natcan Trust Company (Natcan).
-NBF, NBT and Natcan are all subsidiaries of NBC, a public company listed on the Toronto Stock Exchange (TSX: NA).
+National Bank Independent Network (NBIN) is a division of National Bank Financial Inc. (NBF Inc.), as well as a trademark owned by National Bank of Canada (NBC) that is used under license by NBF Inc. NBF Inc. is a member of the Canadian Investment Regulatory Organization (CIRO) and the Canadian Investor Protection Fund (CIPF), Custody services accessed through NBIN are provided by either NBF Inc. or its affiliates National Bank Trust (NBT) or Natcan Trust Company (Natcan).
+NBF Inc., NBT and Natcan are all subsidiaries of NBC, a public company listed on the Toronto Stock Exchange (TSX: NA).

-${\rm $\bigcirc$}$ 2021 National Bank of Canada.
-All rights reserved.
-Any reproduction, in whole or in part, is strictly prohibited without the prior written consent of National Bank of Canada.
+© 2024 National Bank of Canada, All rights reserved.
+Any reproduction, in whole or in part. is strictly prohibited without the prior written consent of National Bank of Canada.